Berlin Crisis of 1958–1959: 1958 Berlin ultimatum

-Soviet Premier Nikita Khrushchev in early 1958 finally achieved full power as Communist Party leader and Premier in the Kremlin.
-Bolstered by the worldwide success of the Sputnik project, he was overconfident of Soviet military superiority.
-He was annoyed that the U.S. was locating nuclear missiles at American bases in West Germany and wanted bargaining leverage to reverse that threat.
-Although critics worried about his tendency to recklessness, he decided to announce decisive actions that would finally resolve the German situation.
+Soviet Premier Nikita Khrushchev finally achieved full power as Communist Party leader and Premier in the Kremlin in early 1958.
+Bolstered by the worldwide success of the Sputnik project, he was overconfident in Soviet military superiority.
+Annoyed by the U.S. locating nuclear missiles at American bases in West Germany, he sought bargaining leverage to reverse that threat.
+Despite critics voicing concerns about his tendency towards recklessness, he decided to announce decisive actions to resolve the German situation.

 Khrushchev sought to find a lasting solution to the problem of a divided Germany and of the enclave of West Berlin deep within East German territory.
 In November 1958, calling West Berlin a "malignant tumor", he gave the United States, United Kingdom and France six months to conclude a peace treaty with both German states and the Soviet Union.
 If one was not signed, Khrushchev stated, the Soviet Union would conclude a peace treaty with East Germany.
 This would leave East Germany, which was not a party to treaties giving the Western Powers access to Berlin, in control of the routes to the city.
 This ultimatum caused dissent among the Western Allies, who were reluctant to go to war over the issue.
 Khrushchev, however, repeatedly extended the deadline.
+He had hoped to strengthen East Germany with the ultimatums.
+Khrushchev thought if he could get West Berlin made into a free city, and if the Western Powers would recognize East Germany, that he could curb the East German emigration crisis.